-Peak electricity usage can vary significantly from one time of the year to another, from the warmth of the spring and summer months, to the chill of the fall and winter.
-As households experience consumption peaks and higher than average energy usage, many will start to wonder, “Why is my electric bill so high?”
+Peak summer electricity usage can vary significantly from one time of the year to another, from the warmth of the spring and summer months, to the chill of the fall and winter.
+As households experience consumption peaks and higher than average energy usage, many will start to wonder, “why is my electric bill so high in the summer?”
 Many appliances and devices in the home contribute to overall energy consumption and may vary based on the time of year.
 Understanding how they use electricity and the time frame of their maximum usage will enable individuals to cut back and reduce their monthly expenses.
-High electricity bills do not have to plague people and families year-round.
+High summer electricity bills do not have to plague people and families year-round.

 The greatest electricity expense incurred within homes stems from the heating and cooling most often associated with the air conditioner.
 Everyone likes to be comfortable, whether during the cold or when things turns sultry; however, there are ways to cut down on the amount of electricity usage due to air conditioning.
 During hot stretches adjust the thermostat setting upwards by 10 degrees in the daytime when the house is empty.
 This will reduce the differential between the temperature inside of your home and that of the outside, reducing the amount of work and energy consumed in the process.

-Water Heater – Save electricity by turning down the heat
+Water Heater – Save summer electricity by turning down the heat

 The second item that most people forget about that runs no matter if someone is at home or not is the electric water heater.
-Adjusting the setting on the water heater to a lower temperature helps you save money on your electric bill.
+Adjusting the setting on the water heater to a lower temperature helps you save money on your summer electricity.
 Though most heaters are initially set to 140 degrees, the recommended water temperature is typically 120 degrees.

 Think about it, as a hot tub is 103 degrees and it is plenty hot for most people.
 For every ten degrees that you turn it down, you can save extra money!
 However, when adjusting the water heater’s temperature setting, it is important to only turn it down one or two degrees at a time to prevent it from going into an “emergency electric draw.”
 Turn it down slowly, let it adjust to that temperature, then turn it down a bit more.